ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 .. image:: images/Pine_Renko.png

 Please note that you cannot plot Renko bricks from Pine script exactly as they look.
-You can just get a series of numbers that are somewhat OHLC values for Renko chart and use them in your algorithms.
+You can only get a series of numbers similar to OHLC values for Renko bars and use them in your algorithms.

-For detailed reference see `renko <https://www.tradingview.com/study-script-reference/v4/#fun_renko>`__.
+For detailed information, see `renko <https://www.tradingview.com/study-script-reference/v4/#fun_renko>`__.

 linebreak function
 ------------------

-*Line Break* chart type displays a series of vertical boxes that are based on price changes [#ticks]_.
+The *Line Break* chart type displays a series of vertical boxes that are based on price changes [#ticks]_.

 ::